r-Techsupport/TechSupportBot/README.md

 BasementBot is a Dockerized Discord bot.
 Written on top of the [Python Discord API](https://discordpy.readthedocs.io/en/latest/api.html), it provides the loading and unloading of custom plugins to extend and scale the bot as much as you want.

 Note: the bot is currently being refactored heavily to work for a larger audience.
-This README might stale in information.
+This README might be stale in information.

 # Setup